ibishek/ibishek/README.md

 - 👋 Hi, I’m Abhishek Rijal (@ibishek)
 - 🇳🇵 I'am from Nepal
-- 👀 I’m interested in PHP, TypeScript|Javascript, and SQL
+- 👀 I’m interested in PHP, TypeScript|JavaScript, and SQL
 - 💞️ I’m looking to collaborate on open source projects
 - 🔗 Send me a connection request on [linkedin](https://www.linkedin.com/in/abhishek-rijal/)